An introduction to Depression and Anxiety

 So we always need to review the major causes of depression and anxiety: biology, personal history, and stress.
 Many of our clients come to us believing that they’re to blame for having succumbed to emotional distress.
 When they discover the factors that contributed to the origins of their problems, they usually feel less guilty, and getting rid of that guilt frees up energy that can be used for making important changes.
 Genetics, depression and anxiety can have biological underpinnings in the behaviours you act out (legal or illegal) or as the result of physical illness.
 This lifestyle can have many side effects.
 Sometimes solving your problem is as simple as checking your actual, real behaviours.
 Overthinking does little for bringing about change.

 Almost any medication you’re taking could influence your emotions negatively.
 Check with your pharmacist or primary care physician to see if your medication may be causing part of your problem.
 Don’t stop taking the medication without medical consultation.
 Alcohol is also widely known to contribute to depression or anxiety when it’s abused.
 Some people find that even moderate amounts of alcohol exacerbate their problems with mood.
-Alcohol also interacts with a wide variety of prescribed and over-the-counter drugs to produce harmful and even deadly results.
+Alcohol also interacts with a wide variety of prescribed and over-the-counter stuff to produce harmful and even deadly results.

 Behaviour and Depression